Last Updated on November 12, 2020

 Sometimes, it’s good to counter these hard experiences with humor.
 That’s why I created this article with all of the best farming memes to help you laugh because sometimes that’s all you can do.

 I wish I could spend all of my day working on the farm.
-Instead, I have to spend time on the computer including the time I spend writing these articles for you.
+Instead, I have to spend time on the computer as well.
 Here are the best farm background wallpapers for your computer so you can at least have something nice to look at while you do the same.

-Also, if you have kids, involve them in the farming process.
-They will make it a lot more fun, especially if you are forced to work at their pace.
-And you will be giving them hands-on experience that will be very valuable later in their life, especially as they continually help you more and more on the farm.
+Also, if you have kids, involve them in the farm.
+They can make it a lot more fun, especially if you are forced to work at their pace.
+And you will be giving them hands-on experience that will be very valuable later in their life, especially as they continually help you more and more on the farm as they grow older.

 And last but not least, if you or your kids just want to look like a farmer and not actually become one, check out the best farmer costume for Halloween or any other party.